 It will increase flow, transparency but dry much faster than the non-alkyd walnut oil alternative.

-Liquin is an alkyd formulated by Winsor & Newton.
-It halves drying time of paint, due to the cobalt drier it contains.
-If you were to leave your paints out over night, they would be stiff by the next day.
+Winsor & Newton are the manufacturer of Liquin, which is an alkyd medium.
+This oil paint medium halves drying time of paint, due to the cobalt drier it contains.
+If you were to leave your paints out overnight, they would be stiff by the next day.

 Get it here.